-Posted by Laura Podger, Trainee
+Posted by Laura Podger, Solicitor

 The Forfeiture Rule is a well known concept under common law.
 If someone unlawfully kills another person (murder or manslaughter) the Forfeiture Rule will prevent them from inheriting under the deceased`s estate.